penguin55/penguin55.github.io/game-lib/README.md

 ![Cirlce](/images/lib/translate-inside-a-circle.gif)

 It's my first time to post this movement, just want to do this things.
-This is a step how to translate an object to keep inside a circle by restrict movement by a radius.
+This is steps how to translate an object to keep inside a circle by restrict movement by a radius.
 You can check this function from link bellow

 Link : [Translate an Object Inside a Circle](https://gist.github.com/penguin55/50c5f6c9ff3b7ebae971727e298c5aed)